gabrielcnunez/text-notification-python/README.md

 </div>
 <br>

-This project was designed and developed to mirror a simplied, pared down version of the VA Notify platform.
+This project was designed and developed to simulate a text notification service.
 The application contains seven endpoints for creating, reading, and updating templates and notifications, as well as a robust testing suite exploring both happy and sad user paths.

 <br>